ingo/ingo.github.io/_recipes/catalan_escalivada.md

 veggie: "\u2713"
 ---

-This silken mélange of vegetables is a non-recipe recipe that you can adjust based on whatever you need to use up.
 This flexible Catalan dish provides a great way to use up bountiful summer vegetables like eggplant, peppers and onions.
 They are simply charred whole over a flame until softened and blistered.
 Then the vegetables are peeled and combined into a silky vegetable puree known as escalivada in Catalan.
 Adapt the vegetables based on what you have available.
-Heather Eddy's love for the late summer farmers market is evident in her feverish acquisition of produce.
-To avoid overwhelm, she quickly turns her haul into simple dishes that are not only delicious but also take up less fridge space.
-One of her favorite dishes to make is the Catalàn Escalivada, a silken mélange of peppers, eggplant, and onion.

 ### Ingredients